 - 50 Lan milk tea at No. 48-4, Xining Rd

-4. Ningxia Night Market with Delicious Foods You Cannot Miss
+4. Ningxia Night Market – Many Delicious Foods You Cannot Miss

 Not so many news or blogs mention about Ningxia, but this night market is one of the place you shouldn’t miss when visiting Taipei.
-Actually, my booked hotel, the Queens Hotel 2, is just about 10′ walk from the market.
-Therefore, I had a great chance to explore one of the must-go night market of Taipei.
+Actually, my booked hotel, the Queens Hotel 2, is just about a 10′ walk from the market.
+Therefore, I had a great chance to explore this must-go night market of Taipei.

 Also, there are more foods and drinks at Ningxia night market which you can try such as beef noodle, fried oyster cake, Rong’s pork liver, Ya-tou-Zheng-Er-dai, A-Tong A-Bao SishenTang, Lin-zhen-yao, herbal tea, and purple milk tea, etc.